chaitanyasivathmika19/C-Practice/README.md

 - Tutorials and online courses for DSA in C
 - Coding challenge platforms like **HackerRank** and **LeetCode** to test your skills

----

-## 📜 License

-Include a license if you want others to reuse or modify freely (e.g. MIT License).